HarshSharma20503/HarshSharma20503/README.md

 ## About Me

-- 🌱 I’m enthusiastic about continuously learning and exploring my own new heights.
+- 🌱 I’m passionate about continuous learning and pushing my boundaries.
-- 💻 Coding is not just a profession but a hobby that I'm deeply passionate about.
+- 💻 Coding is not just a profession but a hobby I deeply enjoy.
-- ⚽ I'm a sports enthusiast and enjoy playing various sports in my free time.
+- ⚽ Sports enthusiast, I love playing various sports in my free time.
-- 💬 Ask me about anything related to programming, technology, or academics.
+- 💬 Ask me about programming, technology, or academics.
-- 😄 Pronouns: He/Him

 ## GitHub Stats